Anish-M-code/Metadata-Remover/Source Code/Python Source Code/Readme.md

-This is source code of Python version of metadata remover.
+This is the source code of the Python version of Metadata-Remover.

-To download and use Python version of metadata Remover refer [ Instructions ](https://github.com/Anish-M-code/Metadata-Remover/releases/tag/v1.4) here.
+To download and use the Python version of Metadata-Remover refer to the [instructions](https://github.com/Anish-M-code/Metadata-Remover/releases/tag/v1.6)